qscat/qscat/docs/source/manual/tabs/automator.rst

 Tab: Automator
 **************

-The :guilabel:`Automator Tab` allows you to automate repetitive tasks directly from the plugin such as adding fields to the shoreline layer and baseline layer.
+The :guilabel:`Automator Tab` allows you to automate repetitive tasks directly from the plugin, such as adding fields to the shoreline layer and baseline layer.

 .. only:: html